Open passport on table with words Student Visa at top and Granted stamped on it

 1. Gain admission to a university

 The first step in the process is to be accepted at a full-time academic program at an institution authorized to enroll alien nonimmigrant students.
-Once admitted, you can start the necessary steps to apply for the I-20 document, then for the actual F-1 visa itself.
+Once admitted, you can start the necessary steps to apply for the I-20 document, and then for the actual F-1 visa itself.
 Both documents hinge on your full-time enrollment in an academic program.
-In order to apply for a student visa, the applicant must have a valid visa eligibility document (form I-20) issued by the university.
+To apply for a student visa, the applicant must have a valid visa eligibility document (form I-20) issued by the university.
 To obtain a student visa, the applicant must submit their I-20 form, proof of SEVIS I-901 fee payment, a valid passport, financial documentation, and all of the required applications and documents for visa processing to a US embassy or consulate.
 Which brings us to our next step...

 2. Consult with your US embassy or consulate